Smitabhat9/ADMET-ML-model/README.md

-ADMET-Based Machine Learning Model for Pancreatic Cancer Drug Discovery
+**ADMET-Based Machine Learning Models for Pancreatic Cancer Drug Discovery**

-Overview
-This repository presents a machine learning model designed to analyze ADMET (Absorption, Distribution, Metabolism, Excretion, and Toxicity) properties derived from molecular docking results of biomarkers and corresponding drugs.
-The workflow integrates SWISSADME predictions to enhance drug screening for pancreatic cancer.Machine Learning modeling on molecular datasets to predict aqueous solubility (MLOG P), an important ADMET property.

-Key Features
+**Overview**
+This repository houses two complementary machine learning approaches aimed at predicting drug-likeness and key ADMET properties for pancreatic cancer drug screening:

+ADMET Model: Utilizes molecular docking results along with SWISSADME predictions to evaluate drug candidates based on classical ADMET (Absorption, Distribution, Metabolism, Excretion, and Toxicity) properties.

+ADMET + PaDDLE Model: Extends the baseline ADMET model by incorporating PaDDLE descriptors, offering enhanced feature representation and improved predictive insight.

+Both models leverage state-of-the-art techniques and are designed to facilitate a comprehensive analysis, from data preprocessing and exploratory analysis to model training and evaluation.
+**Key Components**

-Data Processing: Extracts molecular docking results and ADMET properties.
+Data Processing: Extraction of molecular docking outputs and biomarker data.

-Feature Engineering: Utilizes SWISSADME for additional drug-likeness evaluation.
+Integration of SWISSADME predictions as additional drug-likeness indicators.

+**Feature Engineering:**

+ADMET Model: Focuses on traditional ADMET properties.

+ADMET + PaDDLE Model: Augments the feature space with PaDDLE descriptors for improved accuracy.

-Exploratory Data Analysis (EDA): Visualizes molecular properties and correlations.
+**Exploratory Data Analysis (EDA)**: Visualizes property distributions, correlational patterns, and overall molecular characteristics.

-Model Training: Implements various ML algorithms for predictive modeling.

-Evaluation Metrics: Assesses model performance using accuracy, R², and MSE.
+Model Training & Evaluation: Compares multiple machine learning algorithms using metrics such as accuracy, R², and MSE to determine the best-performing strategy for each model.